anthonyclifton/TicTacToeClient/README.md

 	"tournament_name": "Test Tournament 5"
 }`

+* `POST http://localhost:3334/round` will start a game round.
+The server will run one game at a time for each pair of player participants.
+You can run as many rounds as you want by executing the request multiple times.
+You can configure each round by supplying a post body with the tournament key like the following:

+`{
+	"tournament_key": "8fd11a8d-687d-4487-b773-4c86d8d5c624",
+	"x_size": 3,
+	"y_size": 3,
+	"winning_length": 3
+}`

+* `DELETE http://localhost:3334/tournament` will complete the tournament and display tournament results on stdout.

 ## Notes

 * Sending a move that is outside the boundary of the game board will result in a draw.